-Loving Care has dreamt of being able to offer pet wellness services, and beginning in the fall of 2019, we will be able to do just that—right here on our property!
+Loving Care Animal society has dreamt of being able to offer pet wellness services, and beginning on November 14th, 2019, we will be able to do just that—right here on our property!

 Services will include: wellness medical check-ups, vaccinations, ear cleaning, basic wound care, microchipping, offering of preventatives, teeth cleaning, nail trimming, glands extractions, and more.